Insurance for LLC: Everything You Need to Know

 When you begin shopping around for an LLC insurance policy, make sure you are dealing with trusted agents who are commercial coverage specialists.
 These experts can advise you about your needs, so you are sure to get sufficient coverage for anything that might happen to your business.
 They will also make sure you don't pay too much for coverage you do not need.
 An agent who works with many different providers can do much of the comparison shopping for you.

 If you need more information or help with insurance for an LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.